 - Timeliness (i.e. the process should be completed quickly); and

-- Opportunity to be heard (i.e. an Application will not be dismissed without the Tribunal hearing from the parties).
+- Opportunity to be heard (i.e. an application will not be dismissed without the Tribunal hearing from the parties).

 - the respondent(s) treated you differently or in a way that had a negative impact on you because of, or on the basis of, a Code ground of discrimination (e.g. race, disability, age, sex/gender, sexual orientation); and